Pluakdaeng United F.C.: History

-Relocation

 In early 2012 the club relocated to Rayong and would play at the Klaeng District Stadium.
 Thai web forums would also refer to the club as Prachinburi (Rayong United) FC, which would suggest that the club was preparing to play football in the province on a full-time basis.
 The move out of their home province seems to have been forced with the local government authority getting behind the Prachinburi United football club that was formed in 2010.

 The relocation proved successful as they were promoted to Division 1 after finishing second in the Bangkok Regional league and then in the same place in the playoffs.

+In 2022, Pluakdaeng United competed in the Thai League 3 for the 2022–23 season.
+It is their 16th season in the professional league.
+The club started the season with a 1–2 home defeat to Pattaya Dolphins United and they ended the season with a 0–2 away defeat to Pattaya Dolphins United.
+The club has finished 7th place in the league of the Eastern region.
+In addition, in the 2022–23 Thai League Cup Pluakdaeng United was defeated 0–1 by Chiangmai United in the qualification play-off round, causing them to be eliminated.